mesosphere/dcos-commons/tools/README.md

 ### universe_builder.py

 Builds a self-contained Universe 2.x-format package ('stub-universe') which may be used to add/test a given build directly on a DC/OS cluster.
+The resulting zip file's path is printed to stdout, while all other logging goes to stderr.

 The provided universe files may contain template parameters of the form `{{some-param}}`.
 The following parameters are filled by default:
 - `{{package-version}}`: The version string to use for this package.
 Filled with the provided `package-version` argument